postlight/parser/src/extractors/custom/README.md

 yarn watch:test www.newyorker.com
 ```

-This will run the tests for the parser you just generated, which should fail (which makes sense — you haven't written it yet!).
+This will run the tests for the parser you just generated, which should fail (which makes sense — you haven't written any selectors yet!).
 Your goal now is to follow the instructions in the generated `www.newyorker.com/index.test.js` and `www.newyorker.com/index.js` files until they pass!

 ### Step 2: Passing your first test: Title extraction